gunjandatta/gunjandatta.github.io/bs/index.md

 </div>

-This library extends the [Bootstrap Library](https://getbootstrap.com/), to help create modern components in SharePoint 2013/Online (Classic) environments.
-Reference the [Bootstrap library](https://github.com/gunjandatta/sprest-bs) for information on this library.
+This library extends the [gd-bs library](https://github.com/gunjandatta/gd-bs), which uses the [Bootstrap Framework](https://getbootstrap.com/) to create modern components in SharePoint 2013/Online (Classic) environments.
+Reference the [gd-sprest-bs library](https://github.com/gunjandatta/sprest-bs) to view the source code.

-_This library is in development.
-Feel free to try it out, and provide feedback.
 If you like this library, please [Star it](https://github.com/gunjandatta/sprest-bs).
-If you want specific components requested, add an issue and I'll get to it asap._
+If there are any issues/bugs/requests, create an [issue here](https://github.com/gunjandatta/sprest-bs/issues)._

 ### Installation
 ```